One Ring: Internal history

+Second Age

 After forging the ring, Sauron waged war on the Elves.
 He destroyed Eregion and killed Celebrimbor, the maker of the three Elf-rings.
 King Tar-Minastir of Númenor sent a great fleet to Middle-earth, and with this aid Gil-galad destroyed Sauron's army and forced Sauron to return to Mordor.

 Later, Ar-Pharazôn, the last and most powerful king of Númenor, landed at Umbar with an immense army, forcing Sauron's armies to flee.
 Sauron was taken to Númenor as a prisoner.
 Tolkien wrote in a 1958 letter that the surrender was both "voluntary and cunning" so he could gain access to Númenor.
-Sauron used the Númenóreans' fear of death to turn them against the Valar, and manipulate them into worshipping his master, Morgoth, with human sacrifice.
+Sauron used the Númenóreans' fear of death to turn them against the Valar, and manipulate and deceive them into worshipping his master, Morgoth (Sauron called him Melkor, Morgoth's original name), with human sacrifice.

 Sauron's body was destroyed in the Fall of Númenor, but his spirit travelled back to Middle-earth and wielded the One Ring in renewed war against the Last Alliance of Elves and Men.
 Tolkien wrote, "I do not think one need boggle at this spirit carrying off the One Ring, upon which his power of dominating minds now largely depended."

 Gil-galad and Elendil destroyed Sauron's physical form at the end of the Last Alliance, at the cost of their own lives.
 Elendil's son, Isildur, cut the Ring from Sauron's hand on the slopes of Mount Doom.
 Though counselled to destroy the Ring, he was swayed by its power and kept it "as weregild for my father, and my brother".
-A few years later, Isildur was ambushed by Orcs by the River Anduin near the Gladden Fields; he put on the Ring to escape, but it chose to slip from his finger as he swam, and, suddenly visible, he was killed by the Orcs.
-Since the Ring indirectly caused Isildur's death, it was known in Gondorian lore as "Isildur's Bane".
+Due to the Ring not being destroyed, Sauron's spirit remained alive, although he could not take physical form for the next 1000 years.